AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/administering/contextual-experimentation.md

 After this configuration, the users will be triaged based on the browser they connect with and the appropriate challenger page will be served.

 Please keep in mind that the names above are only for illustration purposes.
-You can define the Audiences parameter and the challenger pages according to your needs, for example: Audience (Firefox) or Audience Firefox.-->
+You can define the Audiences parameter and the challenger pages according to your needs, for example: Audience (Firefox) or Audience Firefox.
+-->

 ## Otras consideraciones {#other-considerations}